 Phasis offers the gold films in various geometries and sizes.
 The largest gold deposited region is 2 cm x 2 cm and the smallest 4 mm x 4 mm.
 The complete list of available geometries can be found under products.

 Cutting a gold thin film grown on mica into smaller parts degrades the gold surface.
 Mica is indeed a very hard material and thus difficult to cut.
 With the different proposed geometries, the cutting process becomes easier because it can be done in-between the gold areas without damaging the gold surface.
 It is thus possible to maximise the number of possible measurements.
 Do not hesitate to contact us if you have a request for a special gold geometry not proposed in our list.
-If you need cutting tools, you can get at Phasis special scissors with a titanium nitrate coating layer improving the cutting process.
-These scissors are very useful to cut thin sheets of mica.

 The typical gold thickness we provide is 200 nm.
 With our experience, we know that 200 nm thick films present good surface quality.
 We can grow thinner of thicker films upon request.
 For very thin film however, the gold surface will present islands with holes in-between, the film being not thick enough to allow a better covering.